spk/money-open-exchange-rates/README.markdown

 # set the seconds after than the current rates are automatically expired
 # by default, they never expire
 moe.ttl_in_seconds = 86400
+# (optional)
+# use https to fetch rates from Open Exchange Rates
+# disabled by default to support free-tier users
+moe.secure_connection = true
 # Store in cache
 moe.save_rates